 When you first start your Jiu Jitsu journey as a white belt, chances are that there will be many moments that you tense up and forget to breathe.
 This is common when you venture out into the unknown, however you’re not alone.
 One of the most important things you’ll learn on your journey is the art of remaining calm.

 This is the one that helped me out the most in life.
 When I was younger I was always angry about certain things that were deemed out of my control.
 Through Jiu Jitsu I’ve learned to breathe and remain calm in stressful situations, because after all there is nothing more stressful than the feeling that you get when you’re about to be chocked out.
 Jiu Jitsu will always put you into stressful situations that you don’t want to be in, learning to remain calm will drastically improve your life.
+As opposed to boxing, where stressful situations tend to lead to harder and faster striking, Jiu Jitsu teaches you to take it slow and methodically when you’re under pressure.

 It’s always important to remember to stay calm and breathe through the tough times.
 No matter if you’re at a BJJ competition, or if you’re in line at the grocery store and feeling impatient, just stay calm and breathe.
 I know this may sound silly, but breathing correctly can help you stay calm in some serious situations, in BJJ and real life.